Documenting and sharing the analysis

 Use "Present story" to enter the focussed presentation mode without all the icons, similar to PowerPoint.

-Use the options next to "Story" to create a PDF export of your story.
+Use "Export" to create a PDF of your story.
 See the use case tutorial Creating regular reports for details.

 Great!
 You now know how to create stories and share them.